fletchersmp/macOS-Console-Client/README.md

 Most existing Minecraft AFK clients are Windows-only or require complex technical setup.
 Many macOS players are left without an easy option. **This project was built to fill that gap.**

-As requested, we've also made a web/cloud based client which also allows you to AFK 24/7 with your computer closed.
-You can check that out [here](https://minecraftafk.com/web) or read more about it just below.

 This project is heavily inspired by AFK Console Client developed by Valoks.
 However, their free program only works on Windows.
 I highly recommend you check out their amazing project — they also offer a paid web/cloud based client which also allows you to AFK 24/7 on any device.

 - [AFK Console Client for Windows](https://github.com/valoks/afkcc-release)